Birds of Hilton Head Island

 Hilton Head Island is a paradise for birdwatchers, offering a remarkable diversity of habitats—from sandy beaches and tidal marshes to lush forests and freshwater lagoons.
 Over 330 bird species have been recorded here, making the island a vital stopover on the Atlantic Flyway and a year-round haven for both resident and migratory birds.

-About the eBird Hilton Head Island Hotspot
+Visit the eBird Hilton Head Island Hotspot

 The eBird Hotspot at Hilton Head Island is a prime birdwatching destination recognized by both local birders and visitors for its exceptional diversity of avian life.
 This publicly designated site allows observers to submit checklists, contributing to a collaborative and ever-updating bird species database accessible through eBird’s “Explore” tools.
 The hotspot draws enthusiasts year-round, with sightings ranging from common waterbirds and shorebirds to seasonal migrants passing through the coastal habitats.